 [507] On behalf of the International Law Section, Sara P. Sanford of Washington moved Resolution 507, condemning laws, restrictions, and other measures placed on civil society actors that are inconsistent with international law.
-Mark I. Schickman of California of Calif spoke in favor of the resolution.
-The resolution was adopted.
+Mark I. Schickman of California of Cali